-Our working capital (defined as current assets minus current liabilities) was a deficit of RMB203,858 million as of December 31, 2017, compared to a deficit of RMB244,999 million as of December 31, 2016.
-The deficit decreased because we repaid in 2017 the deferred consideration of RMB61,710 million for the acquisition of mobile network assets.
+Our working capital (defined as current assets minus current liabilities) was a deficit of RMB191,479 million as of December 31, 2019, representing an increase of deficit of RMB5,564 million, compared to a deficit of RMB185,915 million as of December 31, 2018.
+It was mainly due to the recognition of lease liabilities as a result of the application of the New Lease Standard.

-We estimate that our current cash and cash equivalents, together with our existing credit facilities from domestic commercial banks, cash flows from operating activities, as well as funds available from short-term and long-term bank borrowings and commercial paper, will be sufficient to satisfy our future working capital requirements and capital expenditures through the end of 2018.
-We have established and maintained high credit ratings with our principal domestic commercial lenders, which have facilitated our ability to obtain short-term and long-term credit on favorable terms to meet our financing requirements.
-As of December 31, 2017, we had unutilized credit facilities of RMB154,793 million with major domestic commercial banks, from which we can draw upon.
+We estimate that our current cash and cash equivalents, together with our existing credit facilities from domestic commercial banks, cash flows from operating activities, as well as funds available from short-term and long-term bank borrowings and debt financing, will be sufficient to satisfy our future working capital requirements and capital expenditures through the end of 2020.
+We have established and maintained high credit ratings in domestic major financing markets, which have facilitated our ability to obtain short-term and long-term credit on favorable terms to meet our financing requirements.
+As of December 31, 2019, we had unutilized credit facilities of RMB245,847 million with major domestic commercial banks, from which we can draw upon.